-Transition Assistance Services are services provided to a Mississippi Medicaid eligible nursing facility resident to assist in transitioning from the nursing facility into the Independent Living Waiver program.
+Transition Assistance Services are services provided to a Mississippi Medicaid eligible nursing facility resident to assist in transitioning from the nursing facility into a private home where he/she is responsible for rent and other housing costs.
 Transition assistance is a one-time initial expense required for setting up a household.
 The expenses must be included in the approved PSS.